Sagebox/CKwargs/README.md

 DrawBox(x,y,size,Color="red", Angle=75, Opacity=50)
 ```

-choosing any keywords and placing them in any order, all without any of the keyword in the function prototype.
+choosing any keywords and placing them in any order, all without the keywords in the function prototype.

 ## A Note About Scoped Keywords vs. Unscoped Keywords